Monitoring and Data

 Bacteria Monitoring

 We train volunteers to collect water samples from local waterways during the summer months to test for bacteria.
 Results are disseminated to ensure that communities receive timely information on water quality in their water recreation areas.
+To learn more go to the "Bacteria Monitoring" page on our website.

 Want To Help?